 All students, parents/ guardians, school community members other than staff are encouraged to report incidents of misconduct or student harassment to a school employee or one of the two Designated Employees at your school/building.
 Any adult school employee who sees or hears, or receives a report either written or oral, of student harassment, the employee must immediately inform a Designated Employee.

 Schools/buildings will post the names of their current Designated Employees at the beginning of each year.
-Contact Henri Sparks, Equity Director, with any questions via email or phone: (802) 865-4168.
+Contact Henri Sparks, Director of Equity and Safe/Inclusive Schools, with any questions via email or phone: (802) 865-4168.

 Investigation: A Designated Employee who is not the subject of the complaint or another designated individual shall begin an investigation upon notice of the complaint.
 When the investigation is complete the complainant and the accused will be notified.